Lifetime transfers: what is the value transferred by a potentially exempt transfer?

 Where a transfer qualifies as a PET due to the increase in value of the transferee’s estate again the loss to the transferor’s estate will be the same as the increase invalue of the transferee’s estate.
 The straightforward forgiveness of a loan is an example.
 But this provision may be relevant in other circumstances, such as the omission to exercise a right (IHTM14810).
 The loss to the transferor’s estate may not always equal the increase in the individual’s estate.

-You should refer to TG any case where IHTA84/S3A (2)(b) appears to apply but the loss to the transferor’s estate exceeds the increase in the transferee’s estate.
+You should refer to Technical any case where IHTA84/S3A (2)(b) appears to apply but the loss to the transferor’s estate exceeds the increase in the transferee’s estate.